kuokuo123/otter-launcher/README.md

 ## Image Protocol

-This config uses chafa in header_cmd to render the image.
+Using chafa in header_cmd to render the image.

 ![Foot Config](./assets/foot.png)